actionml/docs.actionml.com/ur.md

 ##Quick Start

 For the impatient head to the [quickstart](/docs/ur_quickstart) and be aware that the UR requires the ActionML version of PIO with Elasticsearch.
-You are free to pick and backing data store.
+You are free to pick any backing data store.

-## The Correlated Cross-Occurrence Engine

-For most of the history of recommenders the data science could only find ways to use one type in user-preference indicator.
-To be sure this was one type per application but there is so much more we know from user behavior that was going unused.
-Correlated Cross-Occurrence (CCO) was developed to discover what behavior of a give user correlated to the type of action you want to recommend.
-If you want to recommend ***buy***, ***play***, ***watch***, or ***read***, is it possible that other things known about a user correlates to this recommended action&mdash;things like a ***pageview***, a ***like***, a ***category preference***, the ***location*** logged in from, the ***device*** used, item detail ***views***, or ***anything else*** known about the user.
-Furthermore how would we test for correlation?

-Enter the Log-Likelihood Ratio (LLR)&mdash;a probabilistic test for correlation between 2 events.
-This is super important because there is no linear relationship between the **event-types**.
-The correlation is at the indiviual user and event level and this is where LLR excels.
-To illustrate this ask yourself in an E-commerce situation is a product view 1/2 of a buy?
-You might think so but if the user viewed 2 things and bought one of them the correlation is 100% for one of the views and 0% for the other.
-So some view data is useful in predicting purchases and others are useless.
-LLR is a very well respected test for this type of correlation.

 ## Typical Uses: